What is an Information Security Management System (ISMS)?

 Many companies treasure knowledge and information as their top assets, but these assets are also prone to risks.
 With digital data exchanges becoming common, the security of valuable information is at risk like never before.
 As part of ISO 27001, an Information Security Management System (ISMS) offers a reliable way to manage risks and ensure protection.

-In this article, we'll delve into what an ISMS is, its link to ISO 27001, why organisations need to adopt ISMS, and how you can implement one successfully.
+In this article, we'll delve into what an ISMS is, its link to ISO 27001, and why organizations need to adopt ISMS.
+Learn how to structure, guide, and digitalize your security and compliance efforts with a digital ISMS.

 What is an Information Security Management System (ISMS)?

-That, in turn, protects your organisation from security breaches and minimises the impact of any disruptions that may occur.
+That, in turn, protects your organization from security breaches and minimizes the impact of any disruptions that may occur.
 With the help of an Information Security Management System, you may comply with various regulations, including the GDPR (General Data Protection Regulation) and ISO 27001 certification.
 The latter mainly focuses on the protection of 5 key components of information security.

 What are the 5 components of information security management?

-1. Confidentiality - No one outside of the intended recipients can access or use the data in any way that is not explicitly authorised.
+1. Confidentiality - No one outside of the intended recipients can access or use the data in any way that is not explicitly authorized.

 2. Integrity - The data is free of errors and tampering, as well as being kept in a secure location.

-3. Availability - It becomes easier for authorised individuals to access and use this information.
+3. Availability - It becomes easier for authorized individuals to access and use this information.

-4. Authenticity - The identity of the authorised individual is confirmed to prevent unauthorised access.
+4. Authenticity - The identity of the authorized individual is confirmed to prevent unauthorized access.

 5. Non-repudiation - There is a clear record of the sender, receiver, delivery and receipt of the message so that neither party can deny the sending and receiving of data.